Kerala massacre: Background

 The allegations were refuted by Russian media.
 In particular, the Russian press agency TASS denounced reports published by a number of American publications about the allegations, particularly Newsweek and the Christian Science Monitor.
-Nikolai Repin, a Tass commentator, charged that the western news media had shattered all records in anti-Soviet propaganda in spreading what he called "the monstrous misinformation" about a massacre.
+Nikolai Repin, a TASS commentator, charged that the western news media had shattered all records in anti-Soviet propaganda in spreading what he called "the monstrous misinformation" about a massacre.
 Repin continued:The authors of this falsehood are not in the least embarrassed by the fact that no Soviet officer had actually been in the village of Kerala or even in all of Kunar Province, where the village is situated....
 The whole story of a "mass execution" also does not correspond to reality; it is pure invention from start to finish....The fabrications are so vile that they would not even be worth answering had not this deliberate slander against millions of people been spread all over the world....
-The falsehood that was fabricated with their participation is a component part of the malicious campaign that is being waged against the USSR and Afghanistan by imperialist propagandaIn October 2015, Sadeq Alamyar was arrested by Dutch police in the Netherlands on suspicion of war crimes, based on a criminal complaint filed in 2008.
-Alamyar, who was commander of the elite Afghan Army 444th Commando Force at the time, was accused of ordering the killings and for having shot the victims himself.
+The falsehood that was fabricated with their participation is a component part of the malicious campaign that is being waged against the USSR and Afghanistan by imperialist propaganda.In October 2015, Sadeq Alamyar was arrested by Dutch National Police Corps in the Netherlands on suspicion of war crimes, based on a criminal complaint filed in 2008.
+Alamyar, who was commander of the elite Afghan Army 444th Commando Battalion at the time, was accused of ordering the killings and for having shot the victims himself.
 A Khalqist, Alamyar was jailed in the 1980s during the rival Parchamite faction rule of Babrak Karmal before he fled to the Netherlands for asylum.
 In December 2017 the case against him was dropped because of lack of evidence.

+Aftermath

+According to the AIHRC (Afghan Independent Human Rights Comisssion), Western accounts inaccurately put down the village’s name as ‘Kerala’, with the actual name being Kilara, or Kidari in the local dialect.